COSMOS-UALR/TopicStreamsTools/README.md

 ## Instructions

-1. Move your dataset (CSV or JSON) to the Data folder.
+1. Move your dataset (CSV, JSON, or subfolder) to the Data folder.
 2. Make sure you have installed the requirements:
 ```python
     pip install -r requirements.txt